AditMeh/AditMeh.github.io/_pages/about.md

 Hi, my name's Aditya and I'm a fourth year student at UofT studying computer science.

 <br>
-- Currently I'm doing research under Professor Rahul Gopalkrishnan working on vision transformers for gigapixel images.
+- Currently I'm doing research under Professor Rahul G Krishnan working on vision transformers for gigapixel images.
 - Interned at [Artera AI](https://artera.ai/) as a Machine Learning Intern over the summer.
 Also working with Gigapixel Images along with model interpretability.
 - Working with Ashkan Mirazei on personalizing diffusion models.